branislavstojkovic70/branislavstojkovic70/README.md

 Participated in Web3 Kamp 2025 at Petnica Science Center, covering Ethereum, Solana, smart contracts, DAOs, blockchain forensics, ZK proofs, and blockchain node architecture.
 Co-developed PolkaVault, a Substrate-based multicoin treasury and token swap DAO for the Polkadot ecosystem, implementing on-chain governance and a Karma-based reputation system for rewarding profitable investment strategies.

+### 4 Point O Labs (Oct - Present)
+Full-stack Blockchain Developer working on Solana and EVM-based DeFi systems.
+Building and auditing smart contracts using Anchor, Rust, and Solidity, while developing scalable dApps with NestJS and React.
+Involved in the full development cycle, from protocol design and backend integration to frontend user interfaces and system optimization.

 ### Featured Projects

 - **MedVault** – **Award-winning project**, winner of **ETH Belgrade 2025 Main Track** and **Oasis Bounty**